-Businesses experience a variety of financial challenges, many which are caused by slow-paying customers.
-Our accounts-receivable financing programs provide businesses with fast cash by paying them same day on their invoices.
+Businesses experience a variety of financial challenges, many of which are caused by slow-paying customers.
+TCI Business Capital’s accounts receivable financing programs provide businesses with fast cash by paying them the same day on their invoices.

 TCI Business Capital offers the best solutions among Virginia factoring companies.

-Instead of waiting on customer payment, our Virginia invoice factoring programs pays you same-day.
+Instead of waiting on customer payment, TCI Business Capital’s Virginia invoice factoring programs pays you the same day on your invoices.
 The instant cash gives you the funds you need to meet daily operation expenses, pay your employees and accept more contracts.

-TCI Business Capital can get you approved in as little as 15 minutes.
-Our quick setup process, low rates and competitive advances make our Virginia accounts-receivable financing programs your number-one choice.
+TCI Business Capital can get you a quote for a factoring program in as little as 15 minutes.
+Our quick account set up process, low rates, and competitive advances make our accounts receivable financing programs your number one choice.

-While business loans and lines of credit can provide you with funding for your company, the process is lengthy and extensive, and sometimes companies have difficulties getting approved for the amount needed.
+While business loans and lines of credit can provide you with funding for your company, the process is lengthy.
+Sometimes companies have difficulties getting approved for the amount needed.

 With our invoice factoring programs, companies have the ability to grow.
 Our monthly programs range from $50,000 up to $20 million.
 The more work you do, the more cash we’ll provide.

 For more than 20 years, TCI Business Capital has funded several industries through our Virginia accounts-receivable financing programs.
 Our knowledgeable team is ready to help your business take control of its finances.